bizquigs/rosa-workshop-content/rosa-content/500-service-mesh/install.md

 1. **Red Hat OpenShift distributed tracing platform** - Provides distributed tracing to monitor and troubleshoot transactions in complex distributed systems.
 It is based on the open source Jaeger project.

-1. **Kiali** - Provides observability for your service mesh.
+1. **Kiali Operator (provided by Red Hat)** - Provides observability for your service mesh.
 Allows you to view configurations, monitor traffic, and analyze traces in a single console.
 It is based on the open source Kiali project.

 1. **Red Hat OpenShift Service Mesh** - Allows you to connect, secure, control, and observe the microservices that comprise your applications.
 The Service Mesh Operator defines and monitors the ServiceMeshControlPlane resources that manage the deployment, updating, and deletion of the Service Mesh components.
 It is based on the open source Istio project.